TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 184.108.40.206 INITIAL LICENSE PERIOD: The applicant who has met all the requirements for licensure shall be issued an initial license for a period of up to two years, depending on when in the renewal cycle the initial license is issued, in order to schedule the license to renew on October 31.

 A. The first renewal cycle may be for as short a period as one year and the initial license fee may be prorated accordingly based on the fee structure set forth in Subsection A of 220.127.116.11 NMAC.

 B. After the license is renewed the first time, the license will be scheduled into a biennial cycle and will be renewed every two years.

-188.8.131.52 DISPLAY OF LICENSE: The licensee must display the current license to practice massage therapy in a conspicuous place in his/her principal practice location or place of business.
+126.96.36.199 DISPLAY OF LICENSE: While performing massage therapy the, licensee must display their current license to practice massage therapy in a conspicuous place of their practice location or place of their business.